cobracode/backend-swe-takehome-6HQDkCgT-matinnia/README.md

 - [x] Add player email validation
 - [x] Add unit tests for GameModel and PlayerModel

+## Tech Debt
+I added a good amount of unit tests for the TODO list; however, code coverage still has room for more tests.
+The github workflow catches this and if there was more time, more tests would be in place.

 #### Feature Requests
 - [x] Add basic rate limiting middleware